 3.1.7.
 Stability Data

-In-use stability studies of thawed SBT777101 have been performed and data demonstrate that SBT777101 remains viable and suitable for infusion for 3 hours after thaw.
+In-use stability studies of thawed SBT777101 have been performed and data demonstrated that SBT777101 remained viable and suited for infusion for 3 hours after thaw.
 Long-term stability studies of cryopreserved SBT777101 are being performed.

 4. NONCLINICAL STUDIES